google/skia/site/user/api/SkBitmap_Reference.md

 void* getPixels() const
 </pre>

-Returns pixel address, the base address corresponding to the pixel origin.
+returns address of pixelsReturns pixel address, the base address corresponding to the pixel origin.

 ### Return Value